Jamaah Ansharut Daulah: 2014–2018: Becoming JAD and active as organization

-2018–present: Actions after disbandment
+2018–2026: Actions after disbandment

 On 21 June 2018, Joko Widodo signed Law No. 5 of 2018, as amendment of Law No. 15 of 2003 (Law on Anti-Terrorism Acts).
 The law granted much sweeping powers for law enforcement to capture terrorists and suspected terrorists.
 With the new law, even membership of announced terrorist organization enough to capture its member.

 On 31 July 2018, a South Jakarta court made a ruling.
 The ruling, known as South Jakarta District Court Ruling No. 809/Pid.Sus/2018/PN JKT.SEL outlawed the organization, allowing the arrest of all its members and organizers.

 Even after disbandment, JAD still active clandestinely.
 After the disbandment, 2019 Medan suicide bombing, 2020 South Daha attack, and 2021 Makassar cathedral bombing happened.
 Aside the attacks, Two members of the JAD were believed to have conducted the knife assault on security minister Wiranto on 10 October 2019, which resulted in Wiranto being hospitalized.
 Three other people, including a policeman, were stabbed and injured.

 It is still difficult to weed out JAD members, due to each cell of JAD are autonomous and do not have commanding figures and chain of command.
 Even each cell may not know each other.
 Due to being autonomous and have widespread presence across the country, the multiple attacks by JAD cells may happened in nearly same time, or even triggering domino effect which triggered with one act of one cell may happened.

 On 7 December 2022, Astana Anyar bombing – at around 8:20 AM Western Indonesia Time (UTC+7), a suicide bombing incident occurred at an Indonesian National Police station in Astana Anyar district, Bandung, West Java.
 The attacker and one police officer were killed by the explosion, while 11 people were injured including 3 police officers.Identity of the perpetrator and his affiliation subsequently released by the Police 6 hours after the attack.
 Police General Listyo Sigit Prabowo, Chief of the Indonesian National Police, released that the perpetrator was affiliated to the JAD Bandung branch.
 Between 2023 till 2025, the group is inactive.